-Be prepared for winter weather.
-Follow the following helpful tips for preparing for a winter storm, traveling during bad weather or walking on ice.
+Although it is still fall in the Missouri Ozarks, S&T students, faculty and staff should take action now to prepare for winter weather.
+Please review the following helpful tips for preparing for a winter storm, traveling during bad weather or walking on ice.
 S&T’s custodial and landscape services staff will work to prepare campus walkways and parking lots for snow or ice.
 For more tips and information, visit the state of Missouri’s official winter weather safety site.

 Skip to the following sections for more information on each topic: